nicksavill/kDNA-annotation/README.md

 #### Step 13

-Find the probability, $p$, of a randomly selected transcript being in the initiation site under the null hypothesis that the cassette is not expressed by running `find_transcript_p()`.
+Find the probability, _p_, of a randomly selected transcript being in the initiation site under the null hypothesis that the cassette is not expressed by running `find_transcript_p()`.

 This function requires `initiation site range` from Step 12.
 The distribution of the position of the 5' ends of the templated sequences of the transcripts relative to the 3' end of the forward repeat is plotted on a log scale.
 The fit of a normal distribution curve is shown as a blue line.
 The transcripts within the initiation site are not included in thie distribution.
 This data for this histogram is saved for later use in the config file parameter `transcript position distribution pickle file`.

-The aim is to get a good fit of a normal distribution curve to the empirical distribution in order to calculate $p$.
+The aim is to get a good fit of a normal distribution curve to the empirical distribution in order to calculate _p_.
 The parameter in the config file `transcript position fit range` should be adjusted to trim the tails of the empirical distribution in order to obtain a good fit.

-The function outputs the polynomial coefficients of the fit, the estimated mean and standard of the normal curve and the probability $p$.
-The config file parameter `p` should be assigned the value of $p$.
+The function outputs the polynomial coefficients of the fit, the estimated mean and standard of the normal curve and the probability _p_.
+The config file parameter `p` should be assigned the value of _p_.

 #### Step 14